St80ene/St80ene/README.md

 ---
 ### :man_technologist: About Me :

-A Mechanical Engineer turned Software Engineer with a focus on JavaScript Back-End Technologies such as NodeJs, ExpressJs, MongoDB and Front-End Technologies like ReactJs.
-A highly motivated and dependable team player with problem-solving skills looking to exploring Robotics and Cloud Computing

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- :seedling: Exploring Technical Content Writing.
-- 🔭 I’m currently working on building my communication skill and online presence
-- 🤗 I love giving back to the community by volunteering for community based events
----
+A Mechanical Engineer turned Software Engineer focused on problem solving by building seamless user interfaces.
+A team player that comes up with ideas on better approach to things, and following up by communicating effectively to team members.
+Always gathering experiences while learning and improving on exisiting knowledge.
+Looking at venturing into the AI space in the future for the fun of knowledge and experience

 ![Twitter Follow](https://img.shields.io/twitter/follow/Code_Digger?style=social)